amrahmed1912/Practical-project-for-the-Data-Structures-course-/README.md

 ## Author
 <p>
   <strong>Amr Ahmed Sayed Ali</strong> <br>
-  Student at Faculty of Computers and Information, Sinai University interest in data structures and algorithms.
+  Student at the Faculty of Computers and Information, Sinai University.
+  This project is part of my academic projects and personal learning archive.
 </p>